Bachelor of Arts in Visual and Critical Studies

 7. It is important to keep your old I-20s, even after you have received a new one.

-Register for at least 12 credits, or the total you need to graduate BEFORE securing a Co-op internship.
+10. In order to maintain your immigration status in case you do not receive an internship offer, you must register for at least 12 credits or the total you need to graduate BEFORE securing a co-op internship.

 It is one week before the regular add/drop deadline.